fakiletemmytope/docker_fundamentals/README.md

 ## Objectives

 1. Containerize the Dream Vacation App using Docker and Docker Compose.
 By the end of this task, your application should run end-to-end using isolated, reproducible containers.
 2. Set up the workflows for the continuous integration of both the backend and the frontend applications.
+3. Set up the workflows for the continuous deployment of the application to an EC2 instance using docker compose.
+4. Configure an EC2 instance with the network configuration.

 ### Tech Stack